CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

 ------------

-.. index:: list!method, method, list
+.. index:: list;method, method, list

 Python provides methods that operate on lists.
 For example, ``append`` adds a new element to the end of a list:

-.. index:: append method, method!append
+.. index:: append method, method;append

 .. activecode:: lists08